LucasVerdam/lucasverdam/README.md

 <h2 align="center">A little about myself</h2>

-- 👩‍💻 I'm currently finishing graduation on Web Systems Technology and working on projects in there.
+- 👩‍💻 Recently finished graduation on Web Systems Technology.

+- 🤝 Looking for my first job or internship vacancy.

+- 💡 Always working on projects.
+I like having ideas of new apps, sites, softwares that can bring innovation and then make it real.
 You can check them out in my repositories!!

-- 🤝 I’m looking for my first job or internship vacancy.

-- 💡 I like to have ideas of new apps, sites, softwares that can bring innovation and then make it real.
 I also like to learn about people, culture and the universe☄️